NickScherbakov/codementor-ai-platform/ROADMAP.md

 ---

-*Last updated: January 2024 | Next review: April 2024*
+*Last updated: December 2025 | Next review: March 2026*
 *This roadmap is a living document that evolves based on community feedback, market needs, and technological advancement.*